-The Master of Education International Student Program (MEd ISP) is designed for educators and administrators in K-12 and post-secondary education, and professionals in public and private organizations.
+The Master of Education Internationally-educated, Structured Pathway (MEd ISP) is designed for educators and administrators in K-12 and post-secondary education, and professionals in public and private organizations.

 The MEd ISP consists of 11 half-credit courses.
 This is a cohort program, with students taking classes together in a prescribed sequence and assigned to specific classes to enhance their learning experience.
 The program is structured over four terms fit into one calendar year and includes academic tutoring, ongoing orientations, career development and is designed to move the student towards successful graduation.